LucasDelfino92/morrowindsharp/mwtools.md

 - [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): used for conflict solving and plugin cleaning.
 - [**TESAME**](http://mw.modhistory.com/download-95-15443): used for conflict solving and plugin cleaning.

-In your Morrowind root folder (where your Morrowind.exe is) create one folder for each one of these tools.
+In your Morrowind **root folder** (where Morrowind.exe is) create one folder for each one of these tools.
 For simplicity and readibility, the file structure should look like this:

 - Morrowind\TES3Merge\TES3Merge.exe and related files
 - Morrowind\TES3View\TES3View.exe and related files
 - Morrowind\TESAME\tesame12.exe and related files
 - Morrowind\TESTool\TESTool.exe and related files

 Now launch Mod Organizer 2.
-Note that the following process will have to be repeated for *each* of the tools we have listed in this section.

 1. Go to **Configure the executables that can be started through Mod Organizer** (gears icon).
 2. In the **Modify Executables** window, click **Add an executable** (blue plus icon) and select **Add empty**.